vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/getting-started-3/vtex-io-documentation-3-settingyourstoretheme.md

 ### Step 1 - Downloading the Store Theme app

-The VTEX IO CLI offers the `vtex init` command which can quickly copy the Store Theme app repository to your computer, where it may be configured and fine-tuned according to your business needs.
+The VTEX IO CLI simplifies the process of starting a new VTEX IO project by proving a list of pre-defined app templates.
+In the following steps, we will kick-start a new Store Theme project.

 1. Using your terminal, navigate to an already existing local files directory where you want Store Theme to be copied to: